Advanced Photon Source: APS upgrade

-The APS is currently undergoing an upgrade that will see the original storage ring replaced with a new multi-bend achromat lattice, nine new feature beamlines built and 15 existing beamlines enhanced.
+The APS underwent an upgrade that saw the original storage ring replaced with a new multi-bend achromat lattice.
+Construction of nine new feature beamlines and 15 enhanced existing beamlines will be completed in 2024 and 2025.
 The result will be X-rays that are up to 500 times brighter than those currently generated, and beamlines that will enable greater focusing ability to examine smaller materials in sharper detail.
-The installation period for the new storage ring is scheduled for completion in 2024.
+The installation period for the new storage ring began on April 24, 2023, and was completed roughly 12 months later in 2024, with stored beam demonstrated April 20, 2024.
+The APS's upgraded electron beam is significantly more accurate going from a 10 microns vertically to 4 and 275 microns horizontally to 15.